What Makes a Terrible Driver?

 Without a doubt, aggressive driving ranks high on the list of traits that make for a terrible driver.

-Aggressive driving can take on many forms.
+Aggressive driving can take many forms.
 It could be tailgating, weaving in and out of traffic, or persistently honking.

 Remember, your car isn’t a weapon.
 It’s a tool for getting from one place to another safely.